Femara Side Effects

 Note: This page contains information about the side effects of letrozole.
 Some of the dosage forms included on this document may not apply to the brand name Femara.

 Not all side effects for Femara may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to letrozole: oral tablet

-Along with its needed effects, letrozole (the active ingredient contained in Femara) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by letrozole (the active ingredient contained in Femara).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking letrozole:Less common
+You should check with your doctor immediately if any of these side effects occur when taking letrozole:Less common

 - Bone fracture

 - breast pain